xav168/govWalletOA/readme.md

 ## Assumptions
 - The user should have the CSV files in the root folder
 - This codebase only handles the backend logic of the task, it can be connected to a Frontend using the API reference below
+- This codebase prioritizes conveniece.
+Certain endpoints like `POST /reset` are added in purely for the convinience of the tester.

 ## Features
 - Perform lookup of representitive staff_pass_id against the mapping file